isabella232/scope-services/tutorial-console-logger.rst

 lib/service_base.js
   The abstract base class for any service.

 lib/stp_0_wrapper.js
-  Re-implements the scope DOM API on top of a STP/0 protocol STP/1 compatible (e.g. if the proxy in the middle only talks STP/0).
+  Re-implements the Scope DOM API on top of a :term:`STP/0` protocol :term:`STP/1` compatible (e.g. if the proxy in the middle only talks STP/0).

 lib/tag_manager.js
   To handle responses to request individually, separated of the default response handlers.

+Now we are ready to try it out:

+* Open the ``dragonkeeper`` proxy: ``python -m dragonkeeper.dragonkeeper -dfr <path-to-js-out>``
-Now we are ready to try it out.
-Start the Opera gogi build, the ``dragonkeeper`` proxy and open with any browser the created ``client.html`` as described in `How to setup a Test Environment for STP 1`_.
+* Start the Opera Gogi build and connect to ``dragonkeeper`` through opera:debug
+* In a browser, open the created ``client.html``: http://localhost:8002/client.html

+See `How to setup a Test Environment for STP 1`_ for details on the setup.
 You should see the following output in the ``dragonkeeper`` console window:

 .. code-block:: none